 The museum that appeals to the child in us, as who after all didn't have a stamp collection when they were kids?

 The museum's collection includes stamps and archival philatelic material of Singapore from the 1830s to the present day.

 The museum also encourages philately in Singapore, with its permanent galleries dedicated to the global history of stamps, and organizes workshops and talks on how stamps chronicle Singapore's history.

 Opening Hours: Monday, 1 pm to 7 pm/ Tuesday to Sunday – 9 am to 7 pm.

 Admission Fee: 5 Singapore dollars.
 Free admission on New Year's Day, the second day of Chinese New Year, National Day, Hari Raya Puasa, Deepavali, and Christmas Day.

 About the Author:

-Prime is a journalist, blogger and a true blue gypsy gal who’s into art and food tripping.
+Prime is a journalist, blogger, and a genuine blue gypsy gal who's into art and food tripping.
 She blogs at www.gypsygalstales.com, where she offers stories and tips for independent women travelers.
 Find her on Twitter @prime_sarmiento